 We surveyed 1,500 people and asked them about the new rules of ‘staying in in’:

 So, with the ‘rules’ of the modern dinner party constantly evolving, how can you make sure your next kitchen supper is the talk of Twitter – in a good way?
-We’re working with etiquette expert Jo Bryant to answer your burning questions.
+We’ve been working with etiquette expert Jo Bryant to answer your burning questions.
 Is it okay to send invites via Facebook, and how do you deal with guests who may have enjoyed themselves a bit too much?
-Submit your anonymous questions below and we’ll be sharing Jo’s answers to a select few in the coming weeks.
+You've been busy submitting your questions, and the answers are in.
+See below for some common queries and how our etiquette expert would tackle them.